Major Groups > Gilled Mushrooms > Pale-Spored > Marasmius > Marasmius plicatulus

 Ecology: Saprobic on litter and debris under hardwoods or conifers; growing alone, scattered, or gregariously; fall and winter; along the West Coast.

-Flesh: Thin; insubstantial.
+Flesh: Thin; whitish.

 Odor and Taste: Taste mild; odor not distinctive.